ChrisPritchard/Xelmish/README.md

 ### 4. Space-Invaders-Clone

 A clone of 1979's space invaders, though not a hundred percent accurate to the old version.
-Space invaders is a little simpler than Tetris as a game, but requires a great deal more events, animations and individual entities, so it serves as a good demonstration of how the bulky (compared to direct imperative style) Elmish eventing model performs in such a context.
+Compared to Tetris, Space Invaders requires a great deal more events, animations and individual entities, so it serves as a good demonstration of how the bulky (compared to direct imperative style) Elmish eventing model performs in such a context.

 ## History and Reasoning